isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 <p>Remove tight coupling and inter-dependencies between exchanging systems.
-This means exchanging parties like you and your trading partners can proceed to upgrade and make changes to the IT systems at your own pace according to your own priority.</p>
+This means exchanging parties like you and your trading partners can proceed to upgrade and make changes to the IT systems at your own pace according to your own priorities.</p>
 </li>
 <li>
 <p>Remove the need for all parties (you and your trading community) to use
-one single platform as, TradeTrust enabled documents are portable across different TradeTrust ready platforms.</p>
+one single platform as TradeTrust-enabled documents are portable across different TradeTrust-ready platforms.</p>
 </li>
 </ul>
 </li>